swiftyapp/swifty/README.md

 ## Install

-Check [Latest Releases](https://github.com/alchaplinsky/swifty/releases) page for recent version of packaged app.
+Check [Latest Releases](https://github.com/alchaplinsky/swifty/releases) page for recent version of packaged app for MacOS, Windows or Linux.

 Alternatively you can build app yourself: